jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

     - `src/components/temperature-chart.tsx`: Updated to accept `timeFormat` prop and format chart x-axis labels accordingly using a new `formatTime` helper function.
 - **Responsive Header Layout**: Updated the header in `src/app/page.tsx` to adjust its layout at the `lg` breakpoint instead of `md`, ensuring better responsiveness on tablet-sized screens and preventing text overlap.
 The unit toggle, time format toggle, and theme toggle buttons are now positioned inline with the main title on larger screens for a cleaner and more integrated look.
 - **Responsive Text Sizes**: Implemented responsive text size adjustments across `src/app/page.tsx`, `src/components/temperature-chart.tsx`, and `src/components/metadata.tsx` to ensure optimal readability on mobile devices while maintaining aesthetics on larger screens.
+- **Daily Overview Layout**: Adjusted the `Metadata` component (`src/components/metadata.tsx`) to display daily overview items in a 2-column grid on mobile, improving layout and readability.

 ## 3. Next Steps